quiltdata/quilt/docs/advanced-features/private-endpoint-access.md

-The following SCP establishes a data perimeter around all in-organization Amazon S3 buckets prefixed with the string "quilt" such that only principals with _one or more_ of the following characteristics can ass data in Amazon S3.
+The following SCP establishes a data perimeter around all in-organization Amazon S3 buckets prefixed with the string "quilt" such that only principals with _one or more_ of the following characteristics can access data in Amazon S3.

 1. The source VPC is either `vpc-LOCAL` or `vpc-VPN`.
 2. The principal on the request has the `NetworkRestrictedExempt` tag.